π§ Introduction

-British Columbia (BC) is one of the world’s premier destinations for steelhead fishing.
+British Columbia (BC) is one of the worldβs premier destinations for Steelhead Fishing in British Columbia.
 With its vast network of wild rivers, remote coastal systems, and diverse seasonal runs, BC offers anglers a chance to pursue trophy steelhead in some of the most scenic and challenging environments on Earth.

-This guide provides a data-backed overview of steelhead fishing in BC, including seasonal timing, proven techniques, and the top rivers to target.
+This guide provides a data-backed overview of Steelhead Fishing in British Columbia, including seasonal timing, proven techniques, and the top rivers to target.
 It also integrates conservation insights and authoritative sources to help anglers make informed, ethical decisions.

 Steelhead are androgynous rainbow trout that migrate from freshwater to the ocean and back to spawn.
 Unlike Pacific salmon, steelhead can survive spawning and return multiple times, making them a unique and resilient species.
 However, their seasonal timing varies by region and river system.